Species Introduction

 ✓ Expert Tip

-Consider using a heater with a thermostat for automatic temperature regulation, helping maintain a consistent environment.
+Consider using a heater with a built-in thermostat for better temperature regulation in your aquarium.

 Q: How long do juvenile discus typically live in captivity?